Index of Embedded Networks in the Sphere: Index and nullity of the stationary triple junction networks on spheres

-First, we can consider the function $u_0$ generated by the rotation that fix $P$.
-This $u$ will satisfies $u|_{P}=0$.
+First, we can consider the function $u_0$ generated by the rotation that fixes $P$.
+This $u$ will satisfy $u|_{P}=0$.
 Second, we can consider the function $u_i$ generated by the rotation that fixes the great circle that $\gamma^i_P$ is contained.
-This $u_i$ will take zero along $\gamma^i$ and $u_i|_{P}$ is not identically zero.
+This $u_i$ will take the value zero along $\gamma^i$ and $u_i|_{P}$ is not identically zero.
 Based on these results, we know $u_0,u_1,u_2$ are linearly independent.

 So $\mathrm{Nul}(\mathcal{N})\ge 3$. \end{proof}